Customizing Your Event Badge with QR Codes

 Why QR Codes Belong on Every Event Badge

 Events happen fast and are dynamic.
 People don’t want to fumble with apps or search for paper schedules.
 A simple scan does the job.
 That’s what a QR code offers: instant access to info without extra steps, usually in 2 phone taps.
-You can even explore
+You can even explore linking badges to your event app for a more integrated experience.
+QR codes on badges can link to:- Registration details

 - Digital business cards